apache/accumulo-examples/spark/README.md

      bulk import to Accumulo table
   2. **Batchwriter** - Creates a `BatchWriter` in Spark code to write to the table.

-This application can be run using the following commands:
+This application can be run using the command:

-    $ cd /path/to/accumulo-examples/spark
     $ ./run.sh batch /path/to/accumulo-client.properties

 Change `batch` to `bulk` to use Bulk import method.